josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 The old homepage of this site (built with [Gridsome](https://gridsome.org)) was 1.9 MB transferred.
 By contrast, that number is only _200 kB_ on SvelteKit (most of which is fonts)--a reduction of almost ***90%!***

-**That number comes with a big caveat, however.** In fairness: there's a good reason.
-Gridsome preloads all of your content in the background.
-And I have to admit: the old version does _seem_ more snappy.
-Part of that is the preloading, of course, and some is because I decided to add some page transitions this time (something that didn't ever fully work well in Gridsome without a lot of fiddling).
+**That number comes with a big caveat, however.** In fairness, there's a good reason; Gridsome preloads all of your content in the background so that it's ready by the time the user clicks.
+All that JavaScript is going directly to making navigation faster.

 <Callout>
 Any measurable metric will tell you the site is faster now, but it doesn't always <em>feel</em> faster, which makes for an interesting study in&nbsp;tradeoffs.